-- The avoidance of adverse impacts on the Neighbourhood Area's landscape, nature conservation and open space assets. - The avoidance of adverse impacts on the Neighbourhood Area's conservation area, 'Local Heritage Area' and built heritage assets. - The avoidance of adverse impacts on local road safety and traffic congestion. - The delivery of all essential highways improvements upfront before any construction works commence on site. - The provision of quick and easy access to the local public transport network. - The protection of existing Public Rights of Way and cycle paths. - The creation of new pedestrian, bridleway and cycling routes and the bridging of gaps in and making of improvements to existing routes in order to encourage people to walk, horse-ride and cycle. - The provision of quick and easy access to local community facilities, including educational and health facilities. - The provision of in-curtilage, off-street parking at a level which does not add to any existing evidenced local parking problems in the immediate vicinity of a development site. - Protection of on-site trees subject to Tree Preservation Orders and retention of any other mature trees on site. - Retention of stone boundary walls and other on-site stone walls where possible.
+- The avoidance of significant adverse impacts on the Neighbourhood Area's landscape, nature conservation and open space assets. - The avoidance of significant adverse impacts on the Neighbourhood Area's conservation area, 'Local Heritage Area' and built heritage assets and their settings. - The avoidance of unacceptable adverse impacts on local road safety and traffic congestion. - The programme of highway improvements shall be clearly set out in a planning condition before development commences on the site. - · Accessibility to the public transport network and local community facilities, including educational and health facilities, should be in accordance with the Accessibility Standards set out in Appendix 3 of the Core Strategy. - The protection of existing Public Rights of Way and cycle paths on the site, where possible, and their integration into the development.
+Where this is not feasible, the diverted route should not be substantially less convenient for the public to use than the existing route. - The creation of new pedestrian, bridleway and cycling routes and the bridging of gaps in and making of improvements to existing routes in order to encourage people to walk, horse-ride and cycle. - Adequate in-curtilage, off-street parking shall be provided in accordance with, or in excess of, the indicative standard of 1.5 spaces per dwelling for non-town/city centres as set out in Core Strategy Policy TR2 and Appendix 4. - Retention of stone boundary walls and other on-site stone walls where possible, and - Trees that are subject to a Tree Preservation Order and other mature trees shall be safeguarded and protected during development, in accordance with Core Strategy Policy EN5.